ashirt-ops/ashirt-server/enhancement_worker_templates/lambda/py-container/readme.md

 ## Editing

 The boiler plate for this function is largely complete.
-The majority of the work can be focused on filling out `handle_process` and `do_processing` in app.py.
+The majority of the work can be focused on filling out `handle_evidence_created` and `do_processing` in app.py.
 The rest of the code attempts to be as dependency free as possible (currently only requiring `requests`).

 You can manage dependencies via [pipenv](https://pipenv.pypa.io/en/latest/), or via a mechanism of your choosing.
 This template opts into pipenv and leverages its capabilities for easier building.
 The docker base image can likewise be expanded to both install the dependencies as well as add any extra dependencies/software that is needed.

+## Deploying to AWS

+AWS provides documentation on how to deploy these functions [here](https://docs.aws.amazon.com/lambda/latest/dg/images-create.html#images-upload)

 ## Deploying to AShirt